AhmedaliElgabry/StockMarket_correlation-analysis/README.md

 </p>
 <br/>
 <br/>
-•have used yahoo finance Dataset from year 2017 until 2020 to get relation between stock close values for diﬀerent companies.<br/>
+•**have used yahoo finance Dataset from year 2017 until 2020 to get relation between stock close values for diﬀerent companies.<br/>
 •Have used Pandas DataFrame to store the data.<br/>
 •have used Matplotlib and Seaborn for data visualization.<br/>
 •Have used Pandas correlation function to get the correlation matrix.**<br/>